Sagan Planet Walk: Jupiter

-The Jupiter Obelisk sits at the corner of Seneca and Cayuga streets, outside the downtown Dewitt Mall, and not far from the famed Moosewood Restaurant.
+The Jupiter Obelisk sits at the corner of Seneca Street and Cayuga Street, outside the downtown Dewitt Mall, and not far from the famed Moosewood Restaurant.
 The model of Jupiter within the glass window is the first planet representation on the walk that is easily visible, demonstrating how much bigger than the inner planets it is.

 Saturn

-To reach the Saturn Obelisk, visitors turn north and continue along Cayuga street.
-At the corner of Cayuga and Court street, Saturn's obelisk sits outside the former location of the Tompkins County Public Library.
+To reach the Saturn Obelisk, visitors turn north and continue along Cayuga Street.
+At the corner of Cayuga Street and Court Street, Saturn's obelisk sits outside the former location of the Tompkins County Public Library.
 The rings of Saturn are clearly visible within the circular window.

 Uranus

-Visitors continue northward along Cayuga street from Saturn, reaching the obelisk for Uranus just across Cascadilla Creek at the entrance to Thompson Park.
+Visitors continue northward along Cayuga Street from Saturn, reaching the Uranus Obelisk just across Cascadilla Creek at the entrance to Thompson Park.

 Neptune and the Carl Sagan Bridge

-From Uranus, visitors follow Willow Avenue northwest and cross the Carl Sagan bridge at Adams street to reach the Neptune Obelisk.
+From Uranus, visitors follow Willow Avenue northwest and cross the Carl Sagan Bridge at Adams Street to reach the Neptune Obelisk.
 The Carl Sagan Bridge, built in 2000, features nine circular windows adorned with the signs of the nine planets.
 The obelisk for Neptune is located just across the bridge in Conley Park.

 Pluto and the Sciencenter

-The Planet Walk was conceived and built prior to Pluto losing its planetary status in 2006, and the model includes the Pluto Obelisk, which is located just outside the Sciencenter on First street.
+The Planet Walk was conceived and built prior to Pluto losing its planetary status in 2006, and the model includes the Pluto Obelisk, which is located just outside the Sciencenter on First Street.

 Alpha Centauri

 The model was expanded 4740 mi in 2012 to include Alpha Centauri, the star system closest to the Sun.
-The Alpha Centauri Obelisk is exhibited at the ʻImiloa Astronomy Center at the University of Hawaii in Hilo, Hawaii.
+The Alpha Centauri Obelisk is exhibited at the ʻImiloa Astronomy Center in the University of Hawaiʻi at Hilo in Hilo, Hawaii.
 The volcanic stone Hawaiian figure representing Alpha Centauri in female form has a 280 mm semicircle under its chin to represent its scale size.
 This extension made the Sagan Planet Walk the world's largest exhibition.